 My Approach to Helping

 I became a psychologist because I believe that psychotherapy is effective in helping people who are struggling or wanting to grow.
-I am as excited to be a part of this process as I was when I began my practice over 30 years ago.
+I am as excited to be a part of this process as I was when I began my practice 40 years ago.

 What I have learned is that enduring change happens in a therapy relationship that is felt to be safe, supportive, and one that honors the goals and working pace of each person.
-Effective therapy also needs to attend to the emotional, cognitive, and behavioral dimensions of our functioning.
+Effective therapy and true change also needs to attend to the emotional, cognitive, and behavioral dimensions of our functioning.

 There are no perfect parents or childhoods.
-We need to understand our history and the forces, both positive and negative, that have shaped us as individuals.
-Understanding our past is not about blame or questioning the motives of those who raised us; we need to take responsibility for what is inside of us and our lives.
+We need to understand our history and the forces, both positive and negative, that have shaped us.
+Understanding our past is not about blame or questioning the motives of those who raised us; we need to take responsibility for what is inside of us presently and the life we lead.

-Before our capacity to think, we process our experience emotionally, and throughout our life emotions are at the center of intimate relationships, family, and friendships.
-What makes a movie or music great are the emotions these art forms evoke.
+Before our capacity to think, we process our experience emotionally.
+Throughout our life emotions are at the center of intimate relationships, family, and friendships.
+What makes a movie or piece of music great are the emotions these art forms evoke.

-Both the emotional and cognitive work of therapy are necessary to separate the past from the present.
-This new awareness brings a freedom to develop a healthier self-experience and capacity for relating to others in our present life.
+The emotional, cognitive and behavioral work of therapy are necessary to help us separate the past from the present.
+This new awareness brings the choice and freedom to develop a healthier self-experience and capacity for relating to others in our present life.